dushyantsingh23/car-listing/README.md

       primary key(id)) engine = INNODB;`

-6. run the jar file as `java -jar target/car-listing-1.0_SNAPSHOT.jar server  zoomcar-server.yml`
+6. run the jar file as `java -jar target/car-listing-1.0_SNAPSHOT.jar server  zoomcar-server.yml`.
+The server runs at `http://localhost:9090/`

 7. Following are the APIs and their purpose: